-Copies of the New Mexico Election Code and other applicable laws are available in the 2021 Election Handbook of the State of New Mexico, published on our website www.sos.state.nm.us.
+Copies of the New Mexico Election Code and other applicable laws are available in the 2023 Election Handbook of the State of New Mexico, published on our website www.sos.nm.gov.

-If you have any questions about this guide's information or if you have questions regarding elections that are not provided for in this guide, please feel free to call the Bureau of Elections at 1-800-477-3632 or (505) 827-3600, or email sos.elections@state.nm.us.
+If you have any questions about this guide's information, or if you have questions regarding elections that are not provided for in this guide, please feel free to call the Bureau of Elections toll-free, at 1 (800) 477-3632, option 2, or at (505) 827-3600, option 2, or via email elections@sos.nm.gov.